How To Make Your Growing SaaS Company Customer-Centric

 2. Focus on Helping Clients Through the Buyer’s Journey

 Helping your customer is the baseline of all customer service, but this usually assumes a customer approaches you asking to purchase a product.
-In order to bring customers in, and introduce them to your product, you need to offer them value.
+Once you've brought customers in and introduced them to your product, you'll want to increase their customer lifetime value.
+But first, you first need to offer them value.
 You can help them make decisions, learn something, and solve problems.
 Education is the key element.
 The more you can teach your leads before they even talk to your sales team, the better.

 3. Align Sales & Marketing for Better Quality Leads

-Your sales and marketing teams need to work together towards the same goals.
-If everybody is on the same page, you’ll see consistently better sales numbers and happier customers.
+Your sales and marketing teams need to work together towards the same goals – and if you've ever experienced friction in the SaaS RFP process, you know how important it is for these teams to align.
+If everybody is on the same page, you’ll see consistently better sales numbers, shorter sales cycles, and happier customers.

 Sales and marketing teams should develop ideal customer personas together.
 Customer personas help your marketing team tailor content to specific people and help your sales team develop a better understanding of your ideal customers before they even meet them.